 Forestry and Woodland Management

 The removal of trees from an area either to sell as a timber crop or to improve the ecological importance.
-For example creating a glade with a woodland to offer a different habitat.
+For example creating a glade with a woodland to offer a different habitat, or thinning operations to remove poorer quality trees in a plantation to make way for a better final crop.

 Species such as Hazel, Sweet Chestnut and Willow can be cut down to the bottom of the stem on a regular basis to encourage new straight growth that can be used for wood working.